Anarcroth/dotfiles/useful_commands.md

 # Show all users, emails, and the number of commits in all branches:
 git shortlog --summary --numbered --email --all git shortlog -sne --all

+# Find commit where file was added
+git log --diff-filter=A -- foo.js
+# recursively
+git log --diff-filter=A -- **foo.js
 ```

 ---